ThomasQuinnKelly/bip-reference-person/docs/service-discovery-guide.md

 ## Capability (Service Discovery: Consul)

 Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation   functionality.
 Each of these features can be used individually as needed, or they can be used together to build a full service mesh.
 Clients of Consul can register a service, such as api or mysql, and other clients can use Consul to discover providers of a given service.
 Using either DNS or HTTP, applications can easily find the services they depend upon.

 ## Consul Service Discovery Configuration

 - Need to use @EnableDiscoveryClient annotation on the Spring Boot Application to enable service registry and discovery in Consul

 	@SpringBootApplication
-	@EnableDiscoveryClient // needed to reach out to spring cloud config, eureka
+	@EnableDiscoveryClient
 	@EnableAspectJAutoProxy(proxyTargetClass = true)
 	@EnableFeignClients
 	@EnableHystrix